sadjadeb/sadjadeb.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm Sajad Ebrahimi, and I am an M.A.Sc student in Computer Engineering at University of Guelph.
-I am working at the [Laboratory for Systems, Software and Semantics](https://ls3.rnet.torontomu.ca/) under the supervision of [Dr. Ebrahim Bagheri](https://www.torontomu.ca/electrical-computer-biomedical/people/faculty/ebrahim-bagheri/) and [Dr. Fattane Zarrinkalam](https://www.uoguelph.ca/engineering/people/fattane-zarrinkalam).
-Prior to that, I worked under the supervision of [Dr. Behshid Behkamal](http://prof.um.ac.ir/behkamal/) at Ferdowsi University of Mashhad.
+Sajad Ebrahimi is currently an M.A.Sc student in Computer Engineering at the University of Guelph.
+His research focuses on natural language processing (NLP) and information retrieval.
+He is conducting his work at the [Laboratory for Systems, Software and Semantics](https://ls3.rnet.torontomu.ca/), under the supervision of [Dr. Ebrahim Bagheri](https://www.torontomu.ca/electrical-computer-biomedical/people/faculty/ebrahim-bagheri/) and [Dr. Fattane Zarrinkalam](https://www.uoguelph.ca/engineering/people/fattane-zarrinkalam).
+Before this, he worked under the guidance of [Dr. Behshid Behkamal](http://prof.um.ac.ir/behkamal/) at Ferdowsi University of Mashhad.

 You can find my CV [here](/files/SajadEbrahimi_CV.pdf).